codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/gitops-secrets.md

 1. Your application reads the secrets like any other Kubernetes secret.
 Your application doesn't need to know anything about the sealed secrets controller or how the encryption decryption works.

-To use the controller first install it in your cluster
+To use the controller first install it in your cluster:

 ```
 helm repo add sealed-secrets https://bitnami-labs.github.io/sealed-secrets